In this guide, we will tackle some of the most common myths about serial killers.

 As a result, people are constantly being fed some sort of alternate reality about the subject.

-Myth #1 – Are serial killers smart?
+Myth #1 – Serial killers are intelligent.

 There is absolutely no evidence to suggest that serial killers are smarter than normal people.
 Researchers at Radford University in Virginia looked at the IQ scores of 202 serial killers.
-Using this data, they were able to calculate that the median IQ score of these serial killers was 89.
+Using this data, they were able to calculate that the median IQ score of these serial killers was actually 89.

 According to Louis B. Schlesinger, who is Professor of Psychology at John Jay College of Criminal Justice, the intelligence of serial killers “copies the normal distribution of the general population”.